Log Sampling

 Problem: Sampling makes debugging difficult.

-Solution: Temporarily disable sampling:
+Solution: Temporarily disable sampling by omitting sampling options:

 // Create logger without sampling for debugging session